2025–26 SK Rapid season

-The 2025–26 season is the 128th season in the existence of the Sportklub Rapid and the club's 77th consecutive season in the top flight of Austrian football.
-In addition to the domestic league, Rapid participates in this season's edition of the Austrian Cup and enters international football in the second qualifying round to the UEFA Conference League after winning the previous Bundesliga seasons Conference League Play-off.
+The 2025–26 season was the 128th season in the existence of the Sportklub Rapid and the club's 77th consecutive season in the top flight of Austrian football.
+In addition to the domestic league, Rapid participated in this season's edition of the Austrian Cup and entered international football in the second qualifying round to the UEFA Conference League after winning the previous Bundesliga seasons Conference League Play-off.

 Peter Stöger was appointed as the new head coach on 2 June 2025, with Thomas Sageder and former interim manager Stefan Kulovits as his assistants.
+On November 28, after 8 defeats in the most recent 12 games, Stöger and Sageder were sacked, with Kulovits again taking over as interim manager.
+In the winter break, Johannes Hoff Thorup was appointed as new head coach.